CTPSSTAFF/conflate-tmcs-and-massdot-expressways/README.md

 Calculate the sum of the weighted speed_lim in each input record, where weighting is by the record's fraction of total TMC length.Then round to a multiple of 5 MPH.
-We take care to exclude records for which 'speed_lim' is 0 or 99:  0 indicates a place in which no 'speed_lim' event exisits; 99 is an illegal speed limit and is used by MassDOT  to indicate "no value".
-(MassDOT currently frowns on the use of <Null> event values.)
+We take care to exclude records for which 'speed_lim' is 0 or 99:  0 indicates a place in which no 'speed_lim' event exists; 99 is an illegal speed limit and is used by MassDOT  to indicate "no value".
+(MassDOT currently frowns on the use of _NULL_ event values.)

 ### Calculation of the num_lanes field
 Calculate the sum of the weighted num_lanes in each record, where weighting is by the record's